Royal Blood discography

 In April 2017, it was announced that Royal Blood's second album How Did We Get So Dark? would be released in June.
 "Lights Out" was issued as the first single from the album the same month, debuting at number 96 on the UK Singles Chart and number one on the UK Rock & Metal Singles Chart.
 How Did We Get So Dark? debuted atop the UK Albums Chart upon its release, while a total of ten tracks from the album reached the top 20 of the UK Rock & Metal Singles Chart.

 The band officially announced their third studio album Typhoons on 21 January 2021, with a planned release date for 30 April 2021.
 The band released three singles from Typhoons preceding the album's release: "Trouble's Coming", "Typhoons", and "Limbo".

 On 25 May 2023, Royal Blood released "Mountains at Midnight", the lead single from their fourth studio album, Back to the Water Below.
 The second single "Pull Me Through" was released on 13 July 2023.
 The album was released on 1 September 2023.

+On August 12 2026, Royal Blood released the lead single "Ten Over Ten", the lead single from their forthcoming fifth studio album, Dead Company.
+The album is due to be released on November 13 2026.